Product

 Evolutionary maintenance with Eximus

-We help consolidate a more open base so the product can keep evolving with Git, testing, automation, documentation, and AI assistants.
+We support evolution with Git, testing, automation, documentation, and AI assistants.

 When to evaluate this